nanfuka/ireporter-api/README.md

 ## Instalation
-- first of all you should install python 3.7 or anyother version upwards.
+- first of all you should install python 3.7 or anyother version upwards in case you do have    it
 - Clone the GitHub repo: git clone https://github.com/nanfuka/ireporter-api.git`
 - git checkout develop
 - install a virtualenviroment with these commands (virtualenv venv)